Compatibility Testing Tutorial:

 With the help of Google Analytics or an alternative type of statistical analysis system set up on your application can give you clear statistics of the widely used browser with their version and operating system.

 Select pages to test

-Filter out the main urls, pages of your application.
-Selection of the pages totally depends on your application.
+Filter out the main urls, and pages of your application.
+The selection of the pages totally depends on your application.
 You would require considering the majorly used modules as a part of compatibility testing.
-If your application consists of a certain template format, it's fine if you consider that only as a part of compatibility testing.
+If your application consists of a certain template format, it’s fine if you consider that only as a part of compatibility testing.

 How to perform Compatibility testing?